 13. The unwillingness to consider alternative interpretations that diverge from your religious tradition.

-14. Your overall view of God that has been conditioned by many different life experiences and relationships.
+14. Your pre-existing views, which has been conditioned by many different life experiences, circumstances and relationships.

 Based on the above variables, does it surprise anyone that there are many different ways the Bible is interpreted?
 This is especially problematic because many people view the Bible as something to be “right about.”

 The only absolute truth is God or truth itself, and our best interpretations of the Bible are only an approximation of it.
 God was God and Truth was Truth before there was a Bible and will continue to be after the Bible is no more.
 The Bible is not a theological landing strip for a particular belief system about God, but a spiritual launching pad setting us free to explore and enjoy ever-deepening and ever-widening dimensions of life, love, peace, goodness, beauty, and freedom.